Cloudzero/cloudzero-uca-tools/docs/quick_starts/quick_start_allocation_telemetry.md

 For example, in the day `2024-02-08`, customer usage of `product A` totaled `100` units. `customer 3`'s usage is `30` units or `30%` of total usage.
 Therefore, `customer 3` receives 30% of `product A`'s cost in the day.

-## Quick Start Scenario 1: Provide ALL Allocation Telemetry Data
+## Quick Start Scenario 1: User Provides ALL Allocation Telemetry Data
 [Return to Top](#top)

 `allocation-telemetry-data.csv`